bright/new-www/content/our-areas/blockchain-development.md

 ## blockchain solutions that we have developed

 We specialize in integrating web and mobile apps with blockchain solutions.
-For over 4 years we have been developing products using Ethereum technology.
-Apart from that we are Substrate enthusiasts.
-We have built Bright Treasury module application to support the Polkadot community built around the Substrate.
+For over 4 years we have been developing products using **Ethereum** technology.
+Apart from that we are **Substrate** enthusiasts.
+We have built **BrightTreasury** module application to **support the Polkadot community** built around the Substrate.
 We use and support the Substrate framework because we believe that it is the future of the internet.

 ### BrightTreasury

-[BrightTreasury](/projects/bright-treasury/) is our original product supporting the blockchain community.
+**[BrightTreasury](/projects/bright-treasury/) is our original product supporting the blockchain community**.
 It is a standalone web application that allows performing basic actions on the Treasury and Bounties modules of Polkadot and Kusama Substrate networks.
-The app is a part of the Web3 Foundation (W3F) grants program.
+The app is **a part of the Web3 Foundation (W3F) grants program**.
 The goal of our product is to make blockchain accessible to more users.
+The app is still being developed by our team with **full support from Polkadot and Kusama**.